Obelia: Structure

 Through its life cycle, Obelia take on two forms: polyp and medusa.
 They are diploblastic, with two true tissue layers—an epidermis (ectodermis) and a gastrodermis (endodermis)—with a jelly-like mesoglea filling the area between the two true tissue layers.
 They carry a nerve net with no brain or ganglia.
 A gastrovascular cavity is present where the digestion starts and later becomes intracellular.
 They have incomplete digestive tracts where the food enters, is digested, and expelled through the same opening.
 Scientists are trying to pinpoint their food preferences, but experiments have shown Obelia feeding on crustaceans under lab conditions, and ciliates.

-Some species of Obelia are known ingest tintinnids and microplanktonic sex through grazers.
+Some species of Obelia are known to ingest tintinnids and other microplanktonic grazers.
 During the polyp stage, the mouth is situated at the top of the body, surrounded by tentacles, whereas during the medusa stage, the mouth is situated at the distal end of the main body structure.
 Four gonads lie in this main body structure, or manubrium.

 Food is caught with the tentacles, then directed to the manubrium; sometimes food lands directly onto the manubrium and is consumed that way.
 The food is then distributed through a canal system, consisting of four radial canals and an outer ring.
 Defense and the capture of prey are helped by unique stinging cells called cnidocytes that contain nematocysts triggered by the cnidocil.
 It has a ridge-like structure on the inner margin, called a velum.
 If the velum is present, it is called a craspedote medusa.